It all started as a hatchery.

 Big Dutchman opens new location in Charlotte, NC to service Latin America Pig and Poultry divisions.
 The Latin America team moves into the new Big Dutchman offices in Charlotte, NC to better service the growing Latin American pig and poultry markets.
 Pictured: Charlotte, NC office interior

 The Big Dutchman group acquires an agricultural building business, Agricon by Betco.
-Betco is a supplier of steel livestock bulidings based in North Carolina. ”This is an important step to strengthen the building know-how of our brand Agricon, and to further our strategy of becoming the most competitive supplier of turn-key solutions.”, said Bernd Mehrpohl.
+Betco is a supplier of steel livestock buildings based in North Carolina. ”This is an important step to strengthen the building know-how of our brand Agricon, and to further our strategy of becoming the most competitive supplier of turn-key solutions.”, said Bernd Meerpohl.